The PAI® (Personality Assessment Inventory: Adolescent) A C-Level psychological tool for clinicians/counsellors working with adolescents. Use it to:

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the PERSONALITY & PERSONAL STYLE category section of our site.
 See the Personality Assessment Inventory™ and Personality Assessment Inventory™ – Law Enforcement, Corrections, and Public Safety Selection Report™as well.

 What does it do and what problem does it solve?

 This assessment is a clinical tool requiring specific user pre-qualifications in order to purchase it.
-The PAI-Adolescent provides psychologists working with children and/or adolescents in clinical practice, in schools, or in forensic settings with vital information to assist in decision making.
+The PAI® (Personality Assessment Inventory: Adolescent) provides psychologists working with children and/or adolescents in clinical practice, in schools, or in forensic settings with vital information to assist in decision making.
 It is not suitable for employment screening uses.
 Use the Search function (upper right) to find similar tests including the full version Personality Assessment Inventory and the PAI for Law Enforcement.

 The PAI-A was designed to complement its parent instrument, the Personality Assessment Inventory™ (PAI®).
 Its development grew out of the interest expressed by many professionals who wished to use the PAI with the adolescent population in clinical settings.
 As a result, the PAI-A closely parallels the adult version of the instrument—it retains both the structure and most of the items from the PAI.
 In addition, the PAI-A demonstrates clinical utility with adolescents ages 12-18 years in a variety of settings.

 Purpose: Assess adolescent personality